Tank Man: Identity and whereabouts

-There are several conflicting stories about what happened to him after the demonstration.
-In a speech to the President's Club in 1999, Bruce Herschensohn, former deputy special assistant to President Richard Nixon, alleged that he was executed 14 days later; other sources alleged he was executed by firing squad a few months after the Tiananmen Square protests.
-In Red China Blues: My Long March from Mao to Now, Jan Wong writes that she believes from her interactions with the government press that they have "no idea who he was either" and that he is still alive somewhere on the mainland.
-Another theory is that he escaped to Taiwan and remains employed there as an archaeologist in the National Palace Museum.
-This was first reported by the Yonhap news agency in South Korea.
+Conflicting stories tell what happened to him after the demonstration.
+In a speech to the President's Club in 1999, Bruce Herschensohn, former deputy special assistant to US President Richard Nixon, said he was executed 14 days later; other sources say he was executed by firing squad a few months after the Tiananmen Square protests.
+In Red China Blues: My Long March from Mao to Now, Jan Wong writes that she believes from her interactions with the government media that they have "no idea who he was either" and that he is still alive on the mainland.
+Another theory is that he escaped to Taiwan and got a job as an archaeologist at the National Palace Museum.
+This was first reported by Yonhap News of South Korea.

 The Chinese government has made few statements about the incident or the people involved.
-The government denounced him as a "scoundrel" once on state television, but it was never shown publicly again.
-In a 1990 interview with Barbara Walters, then-General Secretary of the Chinese Communist Party Jiang Zemin was asked what became of the man.
-Jiang first stated (through an interpreter), "I can't confirm whether this young man you mentioned was arrested or not", and then replied in English, "I think [that he was] never killed."
+The government denounced him as a "scoundrel" once on state television, but the segment was never shown publicly again.
+In a 1990 interview with Barbara Walters, Jiang Zemin, then General Secretary of the Chinese Communist Party, was asked what became of the man.
+Jiang first said (through an interpreter), "I can't confirm whether this young man you mentioned was arrested or not", and then replied in English, "I think [that he was] never killed."
 The government also argued that the incident evidenced the "humanity" of the country's military.

 In a 2000 interview with Mike Wallace, Jiang said, "He was never arrested."
 He then stated, "I don't know where he is now."
 He also emphasized that the tank stopped and did not run the young man over.

+In July 2017, it was reported by Apple Daily that the Tank Man's real name may be Zhang Weimin (张为民), a native of Shijingshan, Beijing, who was 24 years old in 1989.
+The man who gave the story claimed that he was in the same cell with Zhang in Beijing Yanqing Prison.
+The verdict stated that he struck a tank with a brick and was initially sentenced to life imprisonment, which was later reduced to 20 years.
+After winning an award at Yanqing Prison, he was released on parole in 2007.
+After his release, however, he had no relatives or housing and developed a gambling habit.
+A few years later, he was imprisoned at Kenhua Prison (located in Tianjin and managed by Beijing), and his sentence was increased by two years.
+Still according to the article, Zhang was claimed to be held in the 11th division of Kenhua Prison, and at the time of the article, he was expected to be released shortly.